multitudes/42-miniRT/README.md

 ![miniRT](docs/images/6.png)

-You cn see the documentation page here: [https://multitudes.github.io/42-miniRT/](https://multitudes.github.io/42-miniRT/)
+You can see the documentation page here: [https://multitudes.github.io/42-miniRT/](https://multitudes.github.io/42-miniRT/)

+## What does it do?
+Jump to this section for the [Screenshots](https://github.com/multitudes/42-miniRT?tab=readme-ov-file#some-examples)

+## Introduction
 This project is an introduction to the beautiful world of Raytracing.
 The goal is to create a simple raytracer that can render basic objects like spheres, planes, and cylinders.
 *This 42 project is written in C and in accordance to the 42 school norm.*